EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 ## Writing markdown

-Documentation pages have to be written in markdown compliant with [CommonMark](https://spec.commonmark.org/0.29/) and [GitHub Flavored Markdown](https://github.github.com/gfm/).
+Documentation pages have to be written in markdown, compliant with [CommonMark](https://spec.commonmark.org/0.29/) and [GitHub Flavored Markdown](https://github.github.com/gfm/).